Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/autogen/index.md

 2. **Plant:** Use this subsystem to represent the physical system for simulation
 3. **Controller:** Place the control algorithm to be deployed in this subsystem

-Within the AMDC domain, the deployed controller is implemented in the DSP user apps.
-The user apps communicate with the FPGA-based sensor and PWM interfaces.
-See the related article for more information on [User Apps](../../../firmware/arch/index.md#user-apps) and [PWM interface](https://docs.amdc.dev/getting-started/tutorials/vsi/index.html).
+Within the AMDC domain, the deployed controller is implemented in the DSP user app.
+The user app communicate with the FPGA-based sensor and PWM interfaces.
+See the related articles for more information on [User Apps](../../../firmware/arch/index.md#user-apps) and [PWM interface](https://docs.amdc.dev/getting-started/tutorials/vsi/index.html).

 ### Recommended Workflow